Bjernson/aws-java-spring-dev-workshop/doc-module-01.md

 </dependency>
 ```

+### 4. Appedix.
+If you have errors like this "jaxb-core-2.2.11.jar; ZipFile invalid LOC header ", when you try to mvn compilation or packaging,
+then
+**Remove your maven repository <your_home>/.m2/repository**
+and rebuild your project

-### 4. Appedix. create a Spring Boot project from scratch
+create a Spring Boot project from scratch
 Please check this blog for creating a spring boot project from scratch using Maven.
 [add later]